 In addition to academic opportunities at Year 8, a number of other programs are run to assist students in developing social and interpersonal skills.
 A variety of educational opportunities are provided to students based on the needs that arise.
 For example, the Community Liaison Police Officer addresses Year 8’s on cyber-safety and online citizenship, and the school’s Wellbeing Team, in conjunction with the Year Level Team, will deliver a range of programs when needed, including discussions of anxiety management and self care.

 Students are invited to pursue leadership opportunities at Year 8.
 Students can join the SRC (Student Representative Committee), and have an influence on a wide range of aspects of school life.
 Two Year 8 students also join the School Council and represent the perspective of students at monthly meetings.

-Expectations regarding behaviour, attendance, homework, equipment and uniform are set and understood by students in Year 8 and must be adhered to.
-We ask that you support students in their learning by familiarising yourself with the requirements set out by the school.
+Expectations regarding use of class time, behaviour, attendance, homework, equipment and uniform are set and understood by students in Year 8.
+We ask that families support students in their learning by familiarising themselves with the requirements set out by the school.

-Attendance: Student attendance policy states that students must maintain a 90% attendance rate in order to avoid developing gaps in learning and to be able to succeed to the next year level.
-The Year 8 Team monitors and follows up on matters of attendance.
+Students must maintain a high attendance rate in order to avoid developing gaps in learning and to be able to succeed to the next year level.

-Homework: Students will receive homework each day.
-Please see the homework timetable that is noted underneath the students’ timetable.
-Please provide a quiet space at home for students to complete homework.
+Students will receive homework each day, with the homework timetable noted underneath students’ timetable.

-Equipment and Uniform: We believe that a good foundation for learning is organisation.
+We believe that a good foundation for learning is organisation.
+Students must attend school in the correct uniform.
 Students will need all of their books and equipment to succeed in lessons.
-Please speak to the Year 8 Team if financial issues result in students not having what they need.